Considerations for the merger

 What are the costs?
 Since the Great Recession already high regulatory costs grew even more.
 For example, in 2016, 15% of credit union industry expenses were spent on regulation related efforts; larger credit unions can absorb those costs better and it impacts members less.

 Board and management have discussed and analyzed many options, over an extended period of time, including: remaining a free standing credit union; merging other organizations into our organization; joining a Network Credit Union; and merging into larger organizations.
 In all, many options have been evaluated.
-This merger made the most sense because it helps us achieve the goals shared above; it follows a long and detailed process and comes with the unanimous support of the Mill City CU Board of Directors.
+This merger made the most sense because it helps us achieve the goals shared above; it follows a long and detailed process and comes with the unanimous support of the Mill City Board of Directors.